 There is a wide variety of postdoctoral fellowships for those who want to pursue their research in the United Kingdom.
 They span all disciplines and a few are geared specifically towards underrepresented minorities in research fields.
 Some connect researchers with specific institutions in the UK, while others allow fellows to work independently.
 The fellowships are ordered by the amount of postdoctoral experience required, starting with the least.
 If one of these catches your eye, remember to bookmark it to your ProFellow account!

 The Newton International Fellowship selects the very best early stage post-doctoral researchers from all over the world and offers support for two years at UK research institutions.
-It is for researchers in the fields of physical, natural and social sciences and the humanities.
+It is for researchers in the fields of physical, natural, clinical and social sciences and the humanities.
 They provide grants of £24,000 per annum to cover subsistence and up to £8,000 per annum to cover research expenses, plus a one-off relocation allowance of up to £2,000.
 In addition, Newton International Fellows may be eligible for follow-up funding of up to £6,000 per annum for up to 5 years following the completion of the Fellowship.

 Early Career Fellowships aim to provide career development opportunities for those who are at a relatively early stage of their academic careers, but who have a proven record of research.
 All candidates must hold a doctorate or have equivalent research experience.
 Applicants must either hold a degree from a UK higher education institution or must hold an academic position in the UK (e.g. fixed-term lectureship, fellowship).
 The intention is to support the career development of those building an academic career within the UK.
 The Trust will contribute 50% of each Fellow’s total salary up to £25,000 per annum and provides a £6000/year research expenses allowance.